sguox002/leetcode/leetcode-all.md

 ->>

 <<-828	Count Unique Characters of All Substrings of a Given String    		46.5%	Hard
-return the sum of all substring's unique number
+return the sum of all substring's unique number. for example "leetcode" unique number is "ltcod"=5
 - brutal force: try all substring and add the unique count.
 - for ith char we get its left and right and its contribution is L[i]*R[i]
 - dp: instead of calculating substrings, we count each char.